OSTEOPATHY

 Who could benefit from this treatment?

-This treatment is suitable for anyone who suffers from recurrent or acute pain anywhere in the body.
-Conditions and injuries which may be alleviated by osteopathic treatment include; aches in the head, back, neck, and heel/foot, plantar fasciitis pain, sciatica, shin splints, tennis elbow and repetitive strain injury, arthritis, carpal tunnel syndrome, whiplash and postural problems
+This treatment is suitable for anyone, babies through to the elderly, who suffers from recurrent or acute pain anywhere in the body.
+Conditions and injuries which may be alleviated by osteopathic treatment include; aches in the head, back, neck, and heel/foot, plantar fasciitis pain, sciatica, shin splints, tennis elbow and repetitive strain injury, arthritis, carpal tunnel syndrome, whiplash and postural problems.

 Make a booking